AmpM0d/AmpBot/_sources/setup.rst.txt

 ``sphinx-autobuild ../../docs ../../docs/_build``

 Leave this process running, and split screen your browser with your code editor.
 Open the browser to `<http://localhost:8000>`_
+.

+When you make changes, simply save them, and the documentation will rebuild.